Taking too long? Close loading screen.

 Insa’s Story is a deeply emotional journey through some of the most powerful and breathtaking weather events of our history.
 We venture to the very edge of nature’s extremes, reflect on our personal place within this unfolding story, and ask the urgent question—what legacy will we leave for the generations to come?

-BBC Series Producer: Matthew Wright
+Series Producer: Matthew Wright

-BBC Production Manager: Mandy Knight
+BBC Production Manager: Helen Wallbank

 “My lifetime has coincided with the great age of ocean discovery.
 Over the last hundred years, scientists and explorers have revealed remarkable new species, epic migrations and dazzling, complex ecosystems beyond anything I could have imagined as a young man.
 In this film, we share some of those wonderful discoveries, uncover why our ocean is in such poor health, and, perhaps most importantly, show how it can be restored to health.
 This could be the moment of change.
 Nearly every country on Earth has just agreed, on paper, to achieve this bare minimum and protect a third of the ocean.
 Together, we now face the challenge of making it happen.”